housecurve/housecurve.github.io/docs/manual/filter_export.md

 ## Format
 The format used to export the filters.
 This setting is hidden when the [filter type](../manual/equalize_setup.md#filter-type) is set to FIR.

-### File export
-Biquad Coefficients, Parametric EQ Settings and Impulse responses are file based [filter formats](file_formats.md#filters).
+Biquad Coefficients, Parametric EQ Settings, Impulse Response - These are file based [filter formats](file_formats.md#filters).
 When export is tapped a screen will appear asking where to save the file, ex: iCloud drive.

-### Direct upload
-[Crestron&reg; DM NAX](https://www.crestron.com/Products/Featured-Solutions/Audio-Over-IP) is a direct upload format.
+Crestron DM NAX - Uploads filters to a [Crestron&reg; DM NAX](https://www.crestron.com/Products/Featured-Solutions/Audio-Over-IP) device.
 When export is tapped, a connection screen will appear asking for the device IP address and login credentials (same as [web interface](https://docs.crestron.com/en-us/9045/Content/Topics/DM-NAX-8ZSA/Configure-8ZSA.htm#Access_the_Web_Interface_with_a_Web_Browser)).
 Choose a zone and tap upload.
 To clear filters, choose a zone and tap reset.
 Changes take effect immediately.

 ## Sample Rate